shpml/fundamentals/00_chapter/03_lesson.md

 * `File` > `Export` as a gist.
 This will save your file as a GitHub repository on your GitHub!
 Read more about gists [here](https://help.github.com/articles/about-gists/).
 * `File` > `Download`.
 This will download and save your file locally.
 * Save your JS Bin URL.
 Simply copy and save JS Bin URL for future reference.
 You can also go to `File` > `My Bins` to locate the bin.
-Additionally, you can also select `File` > `Save Snapshot` at point, and JS Bin will automatically save the latest version of your working copy.
+Additionally, you can also select `File` > `Save Snapshot` at any point, and JS Bin will automatically save the latest version of your working copy.

 ![](../assets/elkwebdesign/jsbin.png)